By this kind of hard work we must help the weak, remembering the words the Lord Jesus Himself said:

 So I’d stuff a brown paper grocery bag full of ugly sweaters, over-priced and under-appreciated souvenirs, and un-read books.
 Easy peasy.
 All for a bunch of nameless, faceless people.

 It wasn’t until years later when I realized Goodwill also had a retail store, a place to purchase other people’s cast-offs.
-Somewhat like a garage sale on steroids.
-But with sales tax.
-And without the opportunity for price haggling.

 Since then, I’ve shopped at Goodwill either because I’ve been on the hunt for something specific or because Mary just needed a moment to herself.